Summer Legal Internship

 - Excellent analytical, research and writing skills as demonstrated by academic record and/or writing sample(s)

 - Demonstrated commitment to human rights and social justice

 - Strong capacity to work independently and with people from diverse backgrounds, including partner organizations

 Not required but will be considered assets for some positions:

-- Experience with litigation and advocacy in national, regional or international bodies
+- Experience with legal advocacy in national, regional or international bodies

 - Quantitative research skills

-The Legal Empowerment Scholar contributes to the Institute’s groundbreaking legal empowerment research as a research assistant under the guidance of Institute faculty and staff.
-The Scholar will support the Institute’s emerging project at the intersection of criminal justice and legal empowerment.
+The Student Fellows contributes to the Institute’s groundbreaking legal empowerment research as a research assistant under the guidance of Institute faculty and staff.
+The Fellows will support the Institute’s emerging project at the intersection of criminal justice and legal empowerment.

 Applications are not being accepted at this time.

-The Legal Empowerment Scholar will work with the Institute faculty and staff to further the Institute’s research agenda.
-The Scholar will support the Institute’s emerging project at the intersection of criminal justice and legal empowerment.
+The Student Fellows will support the Institute’s emerging project at the intersection of criminal justice and legal empowerment.